Knowledge Bridging for Empathetic Dialogue Generation: Preliminaries

-\textbf{NRC\_VAD} is a lexicon of VAD (Valence-Arousal-Dominance) vectors with dimensions ($V_a$, $A_r$, $D_o$) for 20k English words.
-VAD vectors are culture-independent and widely adopted in Psychology~\cite{mehrabian1996pleasure}.
+\textbf{NRC\_VAD} is a lexicon of VAD (Valence-Arousal-Dominance) vectors with $3$-dimensions ($V_a$, $A_r$, $D_o$) for 20k English words, e.g., the VAD vector of word ``nice'' is: $[0.93, 0.442, 0.65]$.
+VAD vectors are culture-independent and widely adopted in Psychology~\citep{mehrabian1996pleasure}.
 The interpretations of VAD vectors are presented in Table~\ref{tab:VAD}.
-For example, the VAD vector of word ``nice'' is: $[0.93, 0.442, 0.65]$.

-Inspired by~\citet{zhong2019knowledge}, we adopt NRC\_VAD to compute emotion intensity values for words and concepts.
+To highlight emotional information, we adopt NRC\_VAD to compute emotion intensity values~\citep{zhong2019knowledge} for dialogue words and external concepts $x$: